ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](tile_hex_lines.jpg)](tile_hex_lines.jpg)
 [![\[IM Output\]](tiled_hex_lines.jpg)](tiled_hex_lines.jpg)

-The above however only works for tiling a small shape in the middle of the original image.
+The above, however, only works for tiling a small shape in the middle of the original image.
 It does not work well for a general image.

-For a general image hex tiling we also need to mask out an equilateral triangles.
+For a general image hex tiling, we also need to mask out a equilateral triangles.
-The pieces are then rotated so the equilateral trianlge edges are mirrored.
+The pieces are then rotated so the equilateral triangle edges are mirrored.
 This is not an easy task.

 ### Diagonal Mirror Tiling {#tile_diagonal}